mariosplit/dirs/README.md

 - `ChooseDirectory() (string, error)`: Prompts the user to select a directory from a list of directories.
 - `OpenDirectory(path string) error`: Opens the specified directory using the appropriate command based on the operating system.
 - `GetDirectoryPath(dirType string) (string, error)`: Retrieves the path of a specific directory based on the provided directory type.
+- `CreateDirIfNotExists(dir string, overwrite bool) error`: Creates a directory if it doesn't exist.
+If `overwrite` is true, it overwrites an existing directory.
+- `CreateFileIfNotExists(file string, overwrite bool) error`: Creates a file if it doesn't exist.
+If `overwrite` is true, it overwrites an existing file.

 The `GetDirectoryPath` function supports the following directory types:
 - `"exec"`: Returns the directory path of the executable file.